Open It and Start

 Checkers — play many deterministic

-8x8 and 10x10 rulesets with mandatory captures, multi-jump continuation, and exact session restore
+8x8 and 10x10 rulesets with mandatory captures, continuation, and exact session restore

 -